 - 1.2.1.
 The Production Facility Auditor checks the Production Facility against the Eligible activity types (section 1), and the Proofs and evidence needed from the CO2 Removal Supplier (section 5).
-The main requirements include: - The wooden building elements are of eligible type and the raw materials used in the production of the elements are sustainably sourced (see section 1.1 and 5.2.1.) - The Production Facility has a valid Environmental Product Declaration or similar certificate, Auditor checks date of certificate issuance (see section 5.3.1.); - Elements are pre-cut and ready for construction when shipped from the production facility, so that there is no material loss at the construction site which would decrease the CO2 Removal impact after shipping. - 1.2.2.
+The main requirements include: - The raw materials used in the production of the elements are sustainably sourced (see section 1.1 and 5.2.1.) - The Production Facility has a valid Environmental Product Declaration or similar certificate, Auditor checks date of certificate issuance (see section 5.3.1.); - The building elements are of eligible type and the elements are pre-cut and ready for construction when shipped from the production facility, so that there is no material loss at the construction site which would decrease the CO2 Removal impact after shipping. - 1.2.2.
 The Production Facility Auditor checks that the Production Facility is capable of metering and quantifying the Output in a reliable manner, for the Quantification of CO2 Removal (section 4).
-This check also prepares the CO2 Removal Supplier for producing the periodic Output Report. - The quantity of the wooden building elements produced and sold is quantified and documented in a reliable manner (sections 4.1.1., 5.3.2. and 5.4.) - Relevant meters are in place and they are calibrated;
+This check also prepares the CO2 Removal Supplier for producing the periodic Output Report. - The quantity of the wooden building elements produced and shipped is quantified and documented in a reliable manner (sections 4.1.1., 5.3.2. and 5.4.) - Relevant meters are in place and they are calibrated;